Babymetal: Live performances and music videos

-In regards to their music video for the song "Karate", Moametal said that she is "very proud that they are now representing this culture that came from Japan through their music, and it's a way for more people outside of Japan to also learn what karate is all about."
+In regards to their music video for the song "Karate", Moametal said she is "very proud that they are now representing this culture that came from Japan through their music, and it's a way for more people outside of Japan to also learn what karate is all about."
 The lyrics talk about never giving up and moving forward.
-Yuimetal stated that the choreography for the song represented the lyrics and that "it's important to be able to express the messages that they want to put across through the music with their dance moves."
+Yuimetal stated the choreography for the song represented the lyrics and that "it's important to be able to express the messages that they want to put across through the music with their dance moves."
 The majority of their lyrics are in Japanese and they see their choreography as a way to break the language barrier.